 Second, there is increasing interest by financial institutions in quantifying the “physical and transition risks” associated with extreme weather and climate and efforts to mitigate them.
 These accounts could more systematically quantify physical risk to natural, human, and built capital important to the U.S. economy.
 Third, given current trends, impact of future costs of extreme weather events on the U.S. economy and households are expected to continue to grow, with unequal impacts by regions, industries, and communities.
 More complete and consistent accounting for hazards is thus important and relevant for today’s economy, and is likely to become moreso in the future.

 While existing cost estimates like those from NOAA’s Billion Dollar Disasters are a useful starting point, they are partial (Figure 2).
-Additionally, cost data alone cannot fully reflect the impacts of hazards on households; proportionate loss to households would more appropriately do so but is more challenging to estimate.
+Additionally, cost data alone cannot fully reflect the impacts of hazards on households; proportionate loss (for example, the loss of a well-resourced person’s vacation home may have very different implications to their wellbeing than the loss of a person’s primary residence) to households would more appropriately do so but is more challenging to estimate.
 Additionally, hazard-associated losses of certain types of ecosystem services, particularly regulating or cultural services, are more challenging to value than losses of provisioning services and damage to built capital.